 - The business should not have received more than $200,000 in equity-related capital (such as seed capital or institutional funding), or generated more than $100,000 in gross revenue prior to the current academic year.
 Revenue generated during a test-marketing project may be excluded from this provision.

 - The business plan must represent the original work of each contestant.
 Each submission indicates that the business plan is the original work of the author(s).
 Any team submitting a plagiarized business plan will be disqualified.
-The author(s) will retain all rights to the plan regarding its use at all times prior to and following the competition (except as stated below).
+The author(s) will retain all rights to the plan regarding its use at all times prior to and following the competition, except as stated elsewhere in the rules.

 - The plans may not contain fabricated information about (but not limited to) the following: backgrounds, experience and educational levels of members of the management team, stage of product development, product performance claims, or market survey results.